Return to Part 2

 but I still have to go to work!
 The fuck?

 looking impatiently at his watch.

-Conventional wisdom suggests it's about a 5-10 year slog from the point where you first try in earnest to be a working writer to the moment you make some really real money.
-And the low end of that, basically only counts if you consider paying maybe ONE bill "really real" money.
-You might start getting paid a little sooner with non-traditional publishing (especially if you are willing to publish snarky listicles on a blog), and you can probably shave some time off of this if you are über-dedicated or live in a rent free situation and can give it full-time job caliber effort, but from the day you start flinging yourself out there and sharpening your craft on the whetstone of rejection and feedback, to the day you call your day job boss (or hang up your riding crop for that last side gig) are probably somewhere around a decade apart.
+Conventional wisdom suggests it's about a 5-10-year slog from the point where you first try in earnest to be a working writer to the moment you make some really real money.
+And the low end of that basically only counts if you consider paying maybe ONE bill "really real" money.
+You might start getting paid a little sooner with non-traditional publishing (especially if you are willing to publish snarky listicles on a blog), and you can probably shave some time off of this if you are über-dedicated or live in a rent-free situation and can give it full-time job caliber effort, but between the day you start flinging yourself out there and sharpening your craft on the whetstone of rejection and feedback, to the day you call your day job boss (or hang up your riding crop for that last side gig) there's probably going to be something pretty close to ten years.
 Exceptions are few, far between, and the ones that might spring to your mind are almost always actually writing non-fiction (memoirs in particular).
 And that's if it was actually them writing at all.